speakeztech/mlir-tutorial/docs/tutorials/02-running-and-testing.md

 - Faster builds (minutes to compile with packages)
 - Local development (get started quickly)

-Neither is "better"—they solve different problems.
+Neither is "better", they solve different problems.
 This tutorial chooses CMake because **your constraint is learning time**, not build infrastructure at scale.

 When you build a production MLIR compiler, re-evaluate.
 If you're at Google, use Bazel.
 If you're at a startup, maybe CMake.
 If you're building open-source tools, consider both.
 The concepts transfer; the build system is just scaffolding.